Lori Rothstein

 Georgann Schmalz, President, Atlanta Audubon Society

 Bird watching and watching birds are two complementary activities in Jim Davis' mind.
 Not that there's anything wrong with bird watching, he cautiously tells a skeptical crowd of avid birders at our monthly meeting of the Atlanta Audubon Society.
 But you can take your passion to another level if you just take the time to simply watch birds as they go about their daily activities.
 Far more interesting and fulfilling than just checking a bird off a list, observing a bird's behaviors can make you feel much more connected to them.
 Even obsessed listers can learn by patiently observing what birds are doing.
-And while it might take an educated person to interpret these behaviors, anyone can enjoy discovering how birds do things; eating, bathing, flying, swimming, foraging, anting, sunning, grooming, and even, courtship and mating.
+And

 How do you add watching birds to your birding?
 In a most enthusiastic and knowledgeable presentation, Jim Davis teases his audience with examples of intriguing behaviors by various birds.
 He takes you beyond just noticing and describing these behaviors to questioning their origins and functions.
 His slides show some behaviors that you may have seen before, but this time he guides you carefully through a process of really noticing and interpreting what you are seeing.